Our manifesto for a European journalism

 While the majority of traditional media outlets, for economic reasons, are reducing the presence of correspondents in various European countries, Voxeurop wants to foster this essential, quality European news service.
 As that prescient genius Umberto Eco said: the language of Europe is translation.
 By translating articles into ten languages – or more – and providing a multilingual forum, we want to allow every European to be informed and participate in debates in their language of choice.

-We also firmly believe that news is a public good; for this reason, we’re relying on solidarity: the support of our readers will ensure that our site can remain independent and paywall-free.
+We also firmly believe that news is a public good; the support of our readers will ensure that our site can remain independent.
 Operating as a European press cooperative since September 2017 (the first of its kind), Voxeurop gathers a community of expert members and journalists, specialist translators and media partners, correspondents and columnists, as well as loyal readers throughout Europe.

 Reporting on Europe from a European vantage point, driving the exchange of ideas across borders and languages: this is the immense journalistic task we’ve undertaken, and the civic adventure to which we invite you.
 Let’s create the benchmark for a European media of civil society and citizens.